 Involvement with letters is a vocation, driven by a love of all things typographic.
 So from the day I met Rosemary Sassoon, on a bus in Germany at a conference in 1981, I became interested in helping to develop her concept - better typefaces to help children's reading skills.
 Her research convinced me there was a need for well designed typefaces based on solid evidence.
+So I offered to digitise her typeface.
 The fonts available at the time in the UK seemed to have been highjacked from other Countries and not suited to British preferences.
 I wanted to be involved in seeing this worthwhile project to a successful conclusion.

 Together, we developed a whole range of font products that are now used worldwide in schools for teaching reading, handwriting and phonics.
 Reading fonts were the first priority.
 It took time.
 Rather than pushing our ideas, to which teachers have an aversion, we relied on a single website and waited for teachers to visit.
 Enlightened visitors were won over and soon, through recommendation, others bought into the Sassoon principle.
 Adults too benefited from the enhanced legibility factors built into typefaces developed specially for them.